rajaneeshk90/Industry-4.0-Specifications-rk/docs/Terminologies/Terminologies.md

 # Terminologies

+Below is a glossary of terms frequently used in the DSEP ecosystem.
+These terms have been chosen specifically around four specific activities that are performed during discovery namely

+## Glossary of the tersm used

 | Name                    | Meaning                                                                                                                | Type    | Examples                                                                                   |
 | ----------------------- | ---------------------------------------------------------------------------------------------------------------------- | ------- | ------------------------------------------------------------------------------------------ |